IbrahimParkar/Data_Cleaning_Using_SQL/README.md

-# Data Cleaning and EDA In MySQL
+# Data Cleaning and EDA Using SQL
 This project involves data cleaning and exploratory data analysis (EDA) on a "layoffs" dataset.
 The analysis is performed using SQL to gain insights into "layoffs" trends, company performance, and industry impacts.

 ## Project Overview